 After spending over a decade in development hell, Deadpool finally hits cinemas following a glorious marketing campaign.
 Directed by first-time director Tim Miller and written by Rhett Reese and Paul Wernick, who most notably wrote Zombieland.
 Can they undo the damage of Deadpool’s first outing in X-Men Origins: Wolverine back in 2009?

 Although Deadpool does feature genre clichés, the film is aware of it and is already two steps ahead and cracking a joke about it.
 Ryan Reynolds undoubtedly steals the show and is clearly revelling in bringing an authentic Deadpool movie to our screens.
-Which is thoroughly entertaining whether you’re a fan of the source material or a newbie like myself.
+Which is thoroughly entertaining whether you’re a fan of the source material or uninitiated like myself.